vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

     return y, h
 ```

 Pretty simple, right?
-Note that we initialized initialized $h$ to the zero vector for the first step, since there's no previous $h$ we can use at that point.
+Note that we initialized $h$ to the zero vector for the first step, since there's no previous $h$ we can use at that point.

 Let's try it out: